-Shows like Mad Men have glamorized the world of advertising, but to succeed in this field, you’ll need to do more than master the art of persuasion.
-Advertising is the result of complex strategies used to influence the behavior of customers, and a multitude of factors – including customer data, creative conceptualization, and media buying – are all part of an effective formula.
-If you’re interested in taking the next step in your advertising career, then earning a masters in advertising might be the right step for you.
+Shows like Mad Men have glamorized the world of advertising, but to succeed in this field, you’ll need to do more than develop witty banter and clever puns.
+Successful advertising is the product of complex strategies used to influence consumer behavior, and a multitude of factors – including customer data, creative conceptualization, and media buying – are all part of an effective formula.
+If you’re interested in taking the next step in your advertising career, then earning a master of advertising might be the right step.

-Almost every business relies on some form of advertising to market its products or services to its customers.
-Advertising professionals create, sell, and evaluate the effectiveness of advertising campaigns for their clients, and an advertising degree program will teach you the fundamental skills and knowledge you need to market products and services through both online and traditional methods.
+Almost every business relies on some form of advertising to market its products or services to customers.
+Advertising professionals create, sell, and evaluate the effectiveness of advertising campaigns for their clients, and graduate advertising programs teach you the fundamental skills and knowledge you need to market products and services through both online and traditional methods.

 |1||University of Texas at Austin||Austin, Texas|